deemano/3DReconstruction/README.md

 ## Overview

-This repository is dedicated to the 3D Vision Coursework 2, focusing on 3D Reconstruction.
-This project is focused on developing a 3D reconstruction pipeline using OpenCV in C++.
+This repository is dedicated to the 3D Vision Coursework 2, focusing on developing a 3D reconstruction pipeline using OpenCV in C++.
 It involves creating a dataset simulating a mobile platform's path and applying sequential SfM and stereovision frameworks.
 Includes point-cloud processing and visualization techniques.

 ---
 ### 📝 Features in Progress